McMaster logo

 1. Assignments: There will be five written assignments to be handed in on the due dates that will be announced in class.
 Late assignments will not be graded.

-3. Presentations: Each student will give a 20-minute talk during the lecture period.
+3. Presentations: Each student will give a 15-minute talk during the lecture period on a topic related to the course chosen by the instructor.
 The dates will be announced in class and on the course home page

 4. Final Examination: There will be a 3-hour final examination scheduled by the Registrar’s office during the exam period in April